-She works at the cross-section of product design (infusing science-backed principles into digital mental health products), research (leading evaluations of behavior change tech), and industry/academic collaborations to support improving the lives of people.
+She works at the cross-section of product design and research.
+She infuses science-backed principles into mental health products and leads evaluations of behavior change technology.

-Dr Ramo has designed the Five Elements of Craftcare and training materials to help increase the wellbeing and performance of Craftcare Workshop attendees.
+Dr. Ramo has designed the Five Elements of Craftcare training materials and pre- and post-workshop assessment surveys to help increase and track the wellbeing and performance of Craftcare Workshop attendees.